The Xometry app works best with JavaScript enabled!

 A lap shear test evaluates the bonding strength between two materials or substrates.
 Here's a step-by-step guide on how to conduct a lap shear test:

-To learn more, see our full guide on Shear Modulus.
+To learn more, see our complete guide on Shear Modulus.

 What Materials Are Commonly Tested in Lap Shear?